 For example, you may need to avoid certain situations that trigger your relationship with alcohol or you may need to lean on a sober mentor more heavily during this time.

 All of the tips and advice below will hopefully be useful to all, but please do be mindful that if you have a testing relationship with alcohol, seeking professional help, advice, and support at this time is a good idea.

-Understand why you don’t want to drink and use that as your motivation
+use why you don't want to drink as motivation

 The first thing you need to do is understand why you don’t want to drink and then hold that close to you as your motivation to stay strong and not get swayed by any kind of pressure.